exonum/exonum-doc/src/architecture/services.md

 to minimize their trust to the responding node.
 Essentially, a retrieved response is as secure as if the client queried a supermajority of blockchain validators.

+!!! summary "Trivia"
-**Trivia.** In cryptographic terms, a proof opens a [commitment][wiki:crypto-commit] to data in the blockchain, where the commitment is stored in a block header in the form of a state hash.
+    In cryptographic terms, a proof opens a [commitment][wiki:crypto-commit] to data in the blockchain, where the commitment is stored in a block header in the form of a state hash.
 The use of Merkle trees and Merkle Patricia trees allows to make proofs compact enough to be processed by thin clients.

 **Example.** Retrieving information on a particular wallet (e.g., the current wallet balance) is implemented as a read request in the cryptocurrency tutorial.